marb61a/Course-Notes/Misc/SEO/Technical SEO.md

     - They can also appear as rich results on SERP's
   - It is the result of a collaboration between Google, Bing and Yahoo
   - It provides information to search engines so that they have much more clarity about a site content
-  - Purpose of Structure Data
+  - Purpose of Structured Data
     - Its primary purpose is to help search engines properly understand a site's content better than normal text
       - The meaning of content is conveyed to a search engine much more efficiently
     - Structured Data can be used to enhance the appearence of a website on a search result page